‘Inpatient care’ and ‘outpatient care’ are two terms you’ll regularly come across when reading about health insurance.

 - Anaesthetic fees

-- Cancer drugs & biological therapies
+- Cancer drugs and biological therapies

 - Diagnostic tests / scans

-What is outpatient treatment?
+What is outpatient care?

-- Consultations with a specialist
+- Consultations with specialists

-- Diagnostic tests e.g., blood tests, x-rays
+- Diagnostic tests e.g., blood tests, X-rays

-- Diagnostic scans e.g., MRI, CT, PET
+- Diagnostic scans e.g., MRI, PET, CT

 - Radiotherapy / chemotherapy